 - fill in the form on-screen, print it off and post it to HM Revenue and Customs (HMRC)

-HMRC won’t consider issuing you an NT tax code until after you’ve submitted this form and they’ve processed it.
+HMRC will consider giving you an NT tax code when you’ve submitted this form and they’ve processed it.

 Before you start using the postal form

 If you’re using an older browser, for example Internet Explorer 8, you’ll need to update it or use a different browser.
 Find out more about browsers.

 You’ll need to fill in the form fully before you can print it.
 You can’t save a partly completed form so gather all your information together before you begin to fill it in.

 Seafarers’ Earnings Deduction: tax relief if you work on a ship

 If you’re an employee working at sea outside of the UK check if you can claim tax relief on your earnings.

 National Insurance if you work on a ship